rdp/ffmpeg-windows-build-helpers/README.md

 Note that I do offer custom builds, price negotiable.
 Ping me at rogerdpack@gmail.com and I'll do the work for you :)

 The script allows the user to either build on a Linux host (which uses cross compiles to build windows binaries).
 Windows users can use windows bash or virtualbox.
 Building on linux takes less time overall.
 On Windows 10, you can use the bash shell (provided that you've installed the Windows Subsystem for Linux as explained [here](http://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/).
+NB if you use WSL Ubuntu 20.04 you need to do an extra step: https://github.com/rdp/ffmpeg-windows-build-helpers/issues/452
 Building in windows takes longer but avoids the need of deploying a  Linux installation for the same purpose.
 I do have some "distribution release builds" of running the script here: https://sourceforge.net/projects/ffmpegwindowsbi/files